cue-lang/cuelang.org/content/docs/howto/constrain-the-sum-of-a-list-of-numbers/en.md

 good_list: [...number]
 bad_list: [...number]

-// we introduce a hidden CUE field for
+// We introduce a hidden CUE field for each list
-// each list we want to check.
+// we want to check.
+Each hidden field unifies
-// each hidden field unifies the relevant
+// the relevant value constraint with the list's
-// value constraint with the list's sum
+// sum
 _good_sum: <=100 & list.Sum(good_list)
 _bad_sum:  <=99.5 & list.Sum(bad_list)
 -- data.yml --